kfish/micrograd-cpp-2023/README.md

 ## Backpropagation through a neuron

-We begin the implementation of a neurons, in [include/nn.h](include/nn.h):
+We begin the implementation of a neuron, in [include/nn.h](include/nn.h):

 ```c++
 template <typename T, size_t Nin>